vvvggg/httpd-config/README.md

 By default includes two virtual hosts with common `DocumentRoot` directory: HTTP Virtualhost at `localhost:80` with unconditional redirect to the second 'work' HTTPS Virtualhost at `localhost:443`.

-Some well-tested configuration examples/snippets included.
+Some well-tested configuration examples/snippets are included.
+FCGId module is included as well.

 ## Deployment